 Types and Categories

-These systems remove air through steam displacement and are commonly used for general sterilisation applications.
+Gravity Displacement Autoclaves - These systems remove air via steam displacement and are commonly used for general sterilisation.

-Larger front-loading systems are suitable for high-volume sterilisation requirements.
+Horizontal Autoclaves - Larger front-loading systems are well-suited to high-volume sterilisation requirements.

 Benefits